YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JOBEXAMDONE
 ---------------------

-JOBEXAMDONE, YottaDB/GT.M process aaaa completed job examine to xxxx
+JOBEXAMDONE, YottaDB process aaaa completed job examine to xxxx

 Run Time/Operator log Information: This informational message reports that a $ZJOBEXAM was performed and gives a complete file specification.
 The message is sent to the operator log.